When U.S. Citizens Living Abroad Owe U.S. Tax

 The IRS Doesn't Care Where You Live

-Moreover, subject to some very important exceptions covered below, all the tax rules that apply to taxpayers who live in the United States also apply to you.
+Moreover, subject to some very important exceptions covered below, all the tax rules that apply to taxpayers who live in the U.S. also apply to you.
 This means you are subject to the same income tax rates, and are entitled to the same deductions and credits as any U.S. resident.
 As a result, you may end up owing U.S. income taxes on the income you earn outside the United States.

 You May Be Able to Reduce or Eliminate Your U.S. Income Taxes